Triston Casas Player Props: Red Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.6 K/9, the fifth-best in the league.
+- The pitching staff for the Blue Jays has a collective 9.6 K/9, the fourth-best in the league.

-- The Blue Jays have a 4.11 team ERA that ranks 13th among all MLB pitching staffs.
+- The Blue Jays have the 13th-ranked team ERA among all MLB pitching staffs (4.12).

-- The Blue Jays rank 24th in baseball in home runs allowed (42 total, 1.4 per game).
+- Blue Jays pitchers combine to allow 42 total home runs at a rate of 1.4 per game (to rank 22nd in the league).

-- Manoah (1-1) gets the starting nod for the Blue Jays in his seventh start of the season.
-He has a 4.88 ERA in 31 1/3 innings pitched, with 28 strikeouts.
+- Gausman (2-2) takes the mound for the Blue Jays in his seventh start of the season.
+He's put together a 2.33 ERA in 38 2/3 innings pitched, with 54 strikeouts.

-- The righty last pitched on Friday against the Seattle Mariners, when he threw five innings, allowing two earned runs while giving up six hits.
+- In his last appearance on Saturday, the righty went seven scoreless innings against the Seattle Mariners while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.